lehaSVV2009/java-trading-bot/README.md

 The algorithm is located [here](/src/main/java/alexsoroka/bots/AwesomeBidder.java).

 There are many [competition tests](/src/test/groovy/alexsoroka/competitions), and this algorithm shows best results in comparison with others.
+See all test results [here](https://travis-ci.org/lehaSVV2009/java-trading-bot)

 ### How it works?